MSc Psychotherapy. Ad Dip Psychotherapy. UKCP Registered.

 - Childhood experiences that continue to cause difficulties in day to day life now or just a need to simply talk them through in a safe environment.

-I have a particular interest in: anxiety, depression, relationship issues, complex trauma in adults and appearance-related distress.
+I have a particular interests in trauma in adults (childhood, relational, abuse, bereavement) ADHD and appearance-related distress.

-Once you refer yourself to my service, I will do an initial consultation which is at a reduced fee.
-The purpose is to discuss the nature of your concerns, develop a psychological formulation with you and see if we can work together.
+Once you refer yourself to my service, I conduct a brief initial telephone contact which is an opportunity for you to let me know what brings you to therapy, your main concerns and some background information on yourself.
+I also discuss how I work and if we are a good fit.
+If you would like to progress, the purpose of the first session is to fully discuss the nature of your concerns, develop a psychological formulation with you and see if we can work together.
 A recommendation will be made on the length of therapy best suited to the nature of your concerns.
 This could be short-term (10-16 sessions), long-term (1 year or more), open-ended (ongoing with in-built reviews).

-My consulting rooms in Henley in Arden (just minutes off the M42, M6, M5) as well as distance therapy by phone and Skype for both local, national and internationally based clients.
+My consulting room is just outside Henley in Arden (minutes off the M42, M6, M5) as well as therapy by Zoom for local, national and internationally based clients.
 Parking available for office location.

 Training, qualifications & experience

-- Advance Diploma in Psychotherapy (ongoing) – Regent’s University
+- Advance Diploma in Psychotherapy – Regent’s University

 - MSc Psychological Counselling and Psychotherapy – University of Surrey